There are two routes to remove highway rights by stopping up a highway:

 Where the highway is to be stopped up under the Act, an individual or developer will need to make an application to the Department for Transport.
 East Riding of Yorkshire Council does not have any involvement with this application.

-Find out more about the process and how to apply on the GOV.UK website.
+Find out more about the process and how to apply on GOV.UK (external website)

 Highways Act 1980